From our gardening correspondent, Flora Rusticus-Arfcut

 All the entrants are listed here on the Blogsdon-on-Libby Garden and Horticultural Society’s web site.

 It seems unseemly to mention it, but that never stopped us in the past (go on, I’m interested now – Ed) but it is fair to say that this year’s vegetable and flower rosettes procedures have not been without a smidgeon of fraternal and sororal, not to mention brotherly and sisterly, controversy.
 There have been whisperings of disquiet over the Society’s President Sir Pass-the-Mingles Grace (Junior) (Retired).
-There have also been whisperings that certain revered members of the society were excluded from the final exhibits list because of their criticism of Young Sir Mingles’ handling of the mid-season radish competition.
+There have also been whisperings that certain revered members of the society were excluded from the final judging because of their criticism of Young Sir Mingles’ handling of the mid-season radish competition.

 Your correspondent is satisfied, however, after exhaustive enquiries, that there is no truth in these rumours.
-This organ has obtained a copy of the preliminary informal tot-ups from the judging panel’s Aspidistra expert, Professor Short, which makes it clear that local Manure Value taxation specialist, Farmer Jock Coat-Off has just as much reason to complain (which he hasn’t – preferring instead continued intense study of Manure Value taxation) (How much longer is this drivel going on – Ed?) and he didn’t whisper a word about Sir Mingles during the long season.
+This organ has obtained a copy of the preliminary tot-ups from the judging panel’s Aspidistra expert, Professor Short, which makes it clear that local Manure Value taxation specialist, Farmer Jock Coat-Off has just as much reason to complain (which he hasn’t – preferring instead continued intense study of Manure Value taxation) (How much longer is this drivel going on – Ed?) and he didn’t whisper a word about Sir Mingles.
 Farmer Blogs from Norfolk did, and is also a much-missed entrant from the final judging, being a most energetic turner of the fertiliser who has produced an exceptionally high quality output of potatoes.
 Perhaps he needs to work on the size, quality and polish of his marrows - farbeit for me to comment.
 Because, as we all know, the judges love nothing more than a big, fat, shiny, firm marrow.
 (Come off it, you can't go on like this - you'll get us referred to the Obsecene Publications Squad - Ed)

 This correspondent tips the entry from our local radio station KEEQ-AM (Pronounced “Quaequam”) who have produced a steady stream of nice big, firm, substantial….marrows.
 It seems a sure winner, perhaps in several categories, and most assuredly in the best-in-show class.
 Hopefully they have not blotted their copy-book for the best turned-out rosette too much by scrawling “PRONOUNCED MAR-ROW“ over one of their prize marrows in large black felt tip pen.
 After all, the judges are experts in horticultural pronunciation.
 Professor Short himself is expert in his terms, often baffling other society members with his abundant Latinate verbiage amongst the foliage.